Continued from "My Cancer Story": Teeter Totter of Life (Part II of II)

 Maybe my slackness is why my SAT scores declined between the beginning and end of treatment.
 Did I get stupider?
 Is stupider even a word?

 Because of my pooping troubles, breakfast decisions were simplified to oatmeal.
 Because of my reduced schoolwork, at night I familiarized myself with obscure shows such as Titus, Gideon's Crossing and Grounded for Life.
 Most aspects of my life outside of cancer became easier.
-Some people don't like easier; some people don't like using the cancer card, including myself.
+Some people don't like easier; some people don't like using the cancer card, including me.
 But when that kind of lifestyle is available, it's hard to decline.

 Keep reading: Welcome to the Good Life (Part II of II)

-2 comments:
+3 comments:

 Eating out is one of my favorite things to do!
 And I guess I should be more grateful for the simpler life.
 To go to work, or not to work?
 I mean, who gets that choice?
 But I do tend more to the frustrated side: damn living with my parents, damn messed up life plan, damn part time job I never wanted.
 But you're right!
 Simpler is nice.
 Should I wake up or stay in bed?
 I think I'll flash my cancer card.